cneben/QuickQanava/doc/web/docs/gettingstarted.md

 See the `custom.qml` file in `nodes` sample for more informations on specifying custom delegates for nodes and edges.

 When defining custom nodes with complex geometry (ie. non rectangular), there is multiple ways to take bounding shape generation into account :

-  - Using the default behavior for rectangular node with complexBoundingShape set to false (default value), bounding shape is automatically generated on node width or height change in generateDefaultBoundingShape().
+  - Using the default behavior for rectangular node with `complexBoundingShape` set to false (default value), bounding shape is automatically generated on node width or height change in `generateDefaultBoundingShape()`.

-  - Using dedicated code by setting complexBoundingShape to true and with a call to \c setBoundingShape() from a custom onRequestUpdateBoundingShape() signal handler.
+  - Using dedicated code by setting `complexBoundingShape` to true and with a call to \c setBoundingShape() from a custom onRequestUpdateBoundingShape() signal handler.

-Note that signal requestUpdateBoundingShape won't be emitted for non complex bounding shape.
-Optionally, you could choose to set complexBoundingShape to false and override \c generateDefaultBoundingShape() method.
+Note that signal `requestUpdateBoundingShape` won't be emitted for non complex bounding shape.
+Optionally, you could choose to set complexBoundingShape to false and override `generateDefaultBoundingShape()` method.

 Defining Styles
 ------------------